zerogtiger/personal-site/public/_posts/nvim_tutorial/planning.md

     - Notation:
         - `<...>` means the literal key on keyboard (Ex. `<Tab>`, `<Ctrl>`, `<Space>`)
         - Command: type `:` before the command for it to show in nvim's command mode
+    - Components of the editor
+        - Buffer
+        - Pane
+        - Status Bar
+            - each component meaning
+        - Command
     - Mode (What are the modes, usage, entering and exiting them) (https://www.warp.dev/terminus/vim-modes)
         - Graph of all modes
         - Normal